A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts

-More than $6.1$M people are living with Parkinson's Disease (PD) ~\cite{rocca2018burden}, and more than $43.8$M people are living with Alzheimer’s disease (AD) ~\cite{nichols2019global}.
-There is no cure \cite{heemels2016neurodegenerative}, yet treatment can slow the progression.
-Thus, early detection is important, but diagnosis is difficult due to uncertainty in how the disease begins and what the early markers are~\cite{poewe2017parkinson}; indeed, the early stage clinical PD misdiagnosis rate is about $50\%$~\cite{mollenhauer2017depressed}.
+\IEEEPARstart{M}{ore} than $6.1$M people are living with Parkinson's disease (PD) ~\cite{rocca2018burden} and more than $43.8$M people are living with Alzheimer’s disease~\cite{nichols2019global}.
+There is no cure~\cite{heemels2016neurodegenerative}, yet treatment can slow the progression.
+Thus, early detection is important but difficult due to uncertainty in how the disease begins and what the early markers are~\cite{poewe2017parkinson}; indeed, the early-stage clinical PD misdiagnosis rate is about $50\%$~\cite{mollenhauer2017depressed}.

 Diffusion tensor imaging (DTI) is an advanced brain imaging technique that measures water diffusivity in brain tissue~\cite{basser2002diffusion}.
 By applying fiber reconstruction~\cite{SMITH20121924} to the measured diffusivity, we can estimate the location and orientation of the brain's white matter fiber tracts.
-In-depth analysis of the fiber tracts will help researchers better understand these diseases and their progression~\cite{zheng2014dti}.
-Neuroscientists have found statistical differences between healthy and diseased brains~\cite{zhang2015diffusion,acosta2016whole, wen2016white} using DTI images and fiber tracts.
+In-depth analysis of the fiber tracts helps researchers better understand these diseases and their progression~\cite{zheng2014dti}.
+Neuroscientists have found statistical differences between healthy and diseased brains~\cite{zhang2015diffusion,acosta2016whole} using DTI images and fiber tracts.
 Also, many categories of machine learning (ML) techniques have been validated and employed in a range of neurodegenerative diseases~\cite{mateos2018structural,tanveer2020machine}.
-With the use of diffusion tensor features and fiber connectivities, there is potential for improving diagnostic accuracy in clinical assessment.
-While such approaches can identify useful statistical markers, an understanding of the relationship between the statistical and physiological features is needed to advance our knowledge of the disease.
+The use of diffusion tensor features and fiber connectivities has a potential for improving diagnostic accuracy in clinical assessment.
+While such approaches can identify useful statistical markers, understanding of the relationship between the statistical and physiological features is needed to advance our knowledge of the disease.